 Metadata related to quality control processes, data communication practices, data processing and delivering centres.

-Members that submit aircraft based observations on the GTS shall maintain and provide internationally required metadata relating to these data in accordance with [REF Guide to the GOS, Section 3.4, Annex IV Guidance on aircraft based Observations Metadata Maintenance and Provision].
+Members that submit aircraft based observations on the GTS shall maintain and provide internationally required metadata relating to these data.

+Note: specific details of relevant metadata can be found in [REF Guide to the GOS, Section 3.4, Annex IV Guidance on aircraft based Observations Metadata Maintenance and Provision].

 Note: General provisions for the requirements for provision of observational metadata can be found in the [Manual on WIGOS, Section 2.5].